calvinmclean/automated-garden/README.md

 This project is a monorepo containing code for an ESP32-based microcontroller project and a Go backend for improving interactions with multiple irrigation systems.

+**If you have any question at all, please reach out and I would love to chat about the project!**

 [See additional documentation here](https://calvinmclean.github.io/automated-garden).

 This system is designed to be flexible for all types of gardening.
 Here are a few examples of different possible setups: